 Borobudur Central Java, Indonesia Travel Guide

 Borobudur Temple, a 9th-century Mahayana A temple for buddhists, is the largest A buddhist place of worship in the world and an UNESCO World Heritage site.
 It comprises nine stacked platforms—six square and three circular—culminating in a central dome.
-Adorned with 2,672 intricate relief panels and 504 Buddha statues, Borobudur symbolizes the path to enlightenment through its ascending levels.
-Its construction during the Sailendra Dynasty mirrors a period of profound spiritual and artistic achievement in ancient Java.
+Embellished with 2,672 intricate relief panels and 504 Buddha statues, Borobudur symbolizes the path to enlightenment through its ascending levels.
+Its construction during the Sailendra Dynasty mirrors a period of profound spiritual and artistic achievement in bygone Java.

 Highland a vacation town on Merapi's slopes.
 Cooler temperatures, scenic views, natural attractions like forests and small waterfalls.
 A refreshing escape from the heat.